 All ages can participate in making a collage.
 Some of the little ones squeezed on a lot of glue and the older ones helped fill in the spaces.

-I love that Mother Goose Time offers ideas for working on community projects.
+I love that Experience Preschool offers ideas for working on community projects.
 It promotes teamwork and consideration of others.
 And there’s such a feeling of pride when it’s complete!